Car Insurance and Road Safety

 The Ombudsman for Short-Term Insurance in his annual report emphasized the need to educate the public on insurance matters.
 The Ombudsman for Short-term Insurance in South Africa recovered a record amount of R83.9 million from insurance companies on behalf of complainants in 2007.

 There are many insurance companies out there and it can be quite tough deciding which to opt for.
-Before getting vehicle insurance, it is necessary for you to get a detailed view of different insurance quotes from more than one insurance company.
+Before getting vehicle insurance, you must get a detailed view of different insurance quotes from more than one insurance company.
 The car insurance quotes may be different for different companies, so it is your responsibility to carefully look into the insurance quotes and then decide which one is suitable for you and your vehicle.

 - Do your research and shop around.
 Get at least three comparative quotes.